bitcraze/crazyflie-firmware/docs/functional-areas/sensor-to-control/commanders_setpoints.md

 ### Setpoint priority

-The commander framework may receive setpoints from both from the High level commander as well as low level setpoints, for instance from a user on the ground.
+The commander framework may receive setpoints from both the High level commander as well as low level setpoints, for instance from a user on the ground.
 Low level setpoints will always have higher priority as they might originate from a user that wants to take over control from the High level commander and handle an emergency situation.
 Once the High level commander has been disabled by receiving a low level setpoint, it will not generate any more